 Can I build a fire?

-Campfires create the worst visual and ecological impact of any backcountry camping practice.
+In some areas, yes.
+In other areas, no. Where fires are allowed, keep them small and only use existing fire rings.
+Do no create new fire rings.
+When you are hiking and camping, you are sharing the forests of the A.T. with many other hikers and wildlife.
+Campfires can serious ecological and visual impacts.
 Building fire rings pockmarks pristine woodlands with blackened rocks, piles of ash and charcoal, blackened cans, and unburned wood and other trash.
 Vegetation disappears and soil packs down around the fire ring.
 Soil becomes sterile, which retards plant recovery.
 Hikers trample vegetation while looking for wood, and, when they find it, remove woody debris critical to a healthy ecosystem.

-Leave No Trace principles encourage you to go without a fire.
-Use a backpacking stove instead.
+Leave No Trace principles encourages you to minimize campfire impacts.
+Use small pieces of wood that you can break by hand, or use a backpacking stove instead.
 If you do intend to build a fire, check your A.T. guidebooks or the camping and fire table above for fire restrictions along the Trail; some areas do not permit fires at all.
 Keep in mind that forest fires are always a potential hazard along the A.T., especially during early spring just before leaf-out and in fall.
 Temporary fire bans may also be in place.

 Where fires are permitted, build them only in established fire rings.
 Don't add rocks to an existing ring.
 Keep fires small.
 Burn only dead and downed wood that can be broken by hand—leave saws and axes at home.
 Never leave a fire unattended, and never build a fire on a windy day.